2022-23 TUITION ASSISTANCE

-The operation of the Richmond Christian School is primarily funded by tuition fees, donations and Government grants.
+The operation of the Richmond Christian School (RCS) is primarily funded by tuition fees, donations and Government grants.
 The school has financial commitments to staff, financial institutions, and other expenses necessary for the proper functioning of the school.
 Tuition fees accounted for over 50% of the school total funding.
-As the school strives to provide quality Christ-centred education to its students, the school community wishes to assist those families experiencing temporary financial hardship or those who are unable to pay the full tuition amount.
-Tuition assistance is provided based on available resources in the school’s annual budget and on information provided by the individual families.
+As the school strives to provide quality Christ-centred education to its students, the school community wishes to assist those RCS families experiencing temporary financial hardship or those who are unable to pay the full tuition amount.
+Tuition assistance for RCS families with Kindergarten to Grade 12 students is provided based on available resources in the school’s annual budget and on information provided by the individual families.

 - Richmond Christian School believes a family should invest in their child’s education before elective expenses, for example, secondary home ownership, club memberships, expensive car leases/purchases, and elaborate vacations.

 - In the case of divorce or separation, Richmond Christian School requires both parents to file an application for tuition assistance.
 In unique circumstances, additional details can be requested by the Tuition Assistance Committee.

 - For the purposes of application assessment, the evaluation process includes an imputed annual income for a non-working parent.

 Unfortunately, no tuition assistance process is perfect, but we will use our best effort in establishing a fair and equitable process to evaluate all applications.

 - Access the FAST Program website (Click on the FAST icon above)